marluski/triewm/README.md

 #### Themes

-Themes are located in `~/.config/openwm/themes`.
+Themes are located in `~/.config/trie/themes`.

 > [!TIP]
 > Themes are like configurations you can easily switch between.

+Trie comes with three themes: Retro, Nord, and Tokyo-Night.

+## Everything search

+*Everything search* is a *rip-off* of MacOS' *Spotlight* with a few extra features.

+It is a program that lets you search your computer for files, applications, use a calculator, search the web, control your music, etc.

+Spawn Everything with <kbd>

 ## Contributing

-If you want to contribute to OpenWM, please read the [contributing guidelines](CONTRIBUTING.md).
+If you want to contribute to TrieWM, please read the [contributing guidelines](CONTRIBUTING.md).

-### Quick notice

-- OpenWM uses the [Rust](https://www.rust-lang.org/) programming language.
-- OpenWM uses the [Wayland](https://wayland.freedesktop.org/) protocol.
-- The GitHub repository is a mirror.
-The original repository is [in SourceHut](https://git.sr.ht/~mariluski/openwm).
-- OpenWM is made with Smithay.
-- We have a .prettierrc file.
-Use it to format your code.
-- Use LF line endings.
-- Use tabs equivalent to 4 spaces for indentation.
-- If you have any questions, feel free to ask in out [Matrix room](https://matrix.to/#/#openwm:matrix.org).
-- Have fun!

 ## License

-OpenWM is licensed under the **GNU General Public License v3.0**.
+TrieWM is licensed under the **GNU General Public License v3.0**.

 You can find code here [on SourceHut](https://git.sr.ht/~mariluski/openwm) or [on GitHub](https://github.com/mariluski/openwm).

 > [!WARNING]
 > Again, the GitHub repository is a mirror.
 > We do not check the repo or anything: It is just for convenience.

-### License (in short)

-You can use this for whatever you want.
-But make sure it is [free software](https://opensource.org/osd).

-> [!NOTE]
-> Free software isn't that it has zero cost: It is that its code is open and you can use it.
-> Also, the license has to be the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).